Niels Keiding: Research and development

 is the timespan from the start of when a couple tries to become pregnant until they succeed.
 In a survey with coauthors, he clarified how survival analysis is used to analyze TTP.

 His book, Statistical models based on counting processes, written jointly with Per Kragh Andersen, Ørnulf Borgan, and Richard D. Gill, has been cited extensively in the medical literature and been lauded for its "lucid" exposition of theoretical and practical aspects.
 Its survey of statistical models based on counting processes has been called "thorough".

-Keiding co-authored an influential meta-analysis, known as Carlsen study after the name of the first author, that showed a significant decline in sperm count and volume from 1938 to 1990.
+Keiding co-authored an influential meta-analysis, known as Carlsen study after the name of the first author, that showed a significant decline in human sperm count and volume from 1938 to 1990.

 He also wrote about the history of the use of martingales in survival analysis (with coauthors), and of demography, in particular age-period-cohort analysis in the 19th century.

 Work for international scientific organisations

 Keiding served as treasurer of the Bernoulli Society for Mathematical Statistics and Probability (1981–1987), chairman of the board of the Scandinavian Journal of Statistics (1988–1991), and president (1992–1993) of the Biometric Society.

 He was a member of the Research Section Committee of the Royal Statistical Society (1999–2003), and member of council and several ad hoc committees in the Institute of Mathematical Statistics (IMS) and the International Statistical Institute (ISI).
 He was president-elect of the ISI in 2003–2005, and president in 2005–2007.